upperlinecode/front-end-student-materials/06-p5js/01a-what-is-p5js.md

 wrote that we get to use. p5.js is written in the **JavaScript** programming language-- that's what the `.js` stands for.
 When you're working on your p5.js projects you will be writing programs with JavaScript.
 You've probably heard the term **program** before.
-It simply means, a collection of code that is meant to be run by a computer to perform a specific task.
+It simply means a collection of code that is meant to be run by a computer to perform a specific task.

 You'll be writing your first program very soon!